2026 BAL season: Teams

 Petro de Luanda qualified for its sixth BAL season, a record for most appearances by any club.
 For the first time in league history, US Monastir did not represent Tunisia, as they lost to Club Africain in the Championnat Pro A finals.

 For this season, eight teams qualified directly to the main stage, including the champions of Morocco and South Africa.
+Dar City from Tanzania was given a wild card after finishing third in the East Division of the Road to BAL.

+On March 12, 2026, APR withdrew from the season, despite having earlier qualified as Rwandan national champions.
+The team is owned by the Rwandan Defence Force, which had been under American sanctions due to allegations of supporting armed groups in the DR Congo.
+As such, the team was not able to participate in the competition, as NBA Africa is an American entity.
+On Mar 20, FERWABA announced that the RSSB Tigers would replace APR.